codervince/horsesx/readme.md

     UniqueConstraint('name', name='GearName_uidx')

-#current usage-
+# current usage, command line
-scrapy crawl horses2x -a horses=N250,P121,S054,P369,S011
+>> scrapy crawl horses2x -a horses=N250,P121,S054,P369,S011

 # desired usage
-# call from a file which generates a list of all possible codes and builds the URL for each one
+# call from a loader which generates a list of all possible codes and builds the URL for each one